Israel-Hamas war latest: Hezbollah fires more than 50 rockets, hitting Israeli-annexed Golan Heights

 Hezbollah began striking Israel almost immediately after Hamas’ Oct.
 7 attack.
 The sides have been engaged in almost daily fighting since then, raising fears of a broader regionwide war.
 Those fears have grown as Hezbollah has vowed retaliation for an Israeli strike in Beirut last month that killed a top Hezbollah commander.

-Hezbollah launched more than 120 projectiles towards northern Israel on Tuesday, causing damage to a home and sparking a number of fires.
+Hezbollah launched more than 120 projectiles toward northern Israel on Tuesday, causing damage to a home and sparking a number of fires.
 Israel said it was striking the source of the launches.

 More than 500 people have been killed in Lebanon, including at least 100 civilians.
 In Israel, 23 soldiers and 26 civilians have been killed.